 Cupping is an ancient form of alternative medicine, dating back to ancient Egyptian, Chinese and Middle Eastern cultures.
 Today, cupping is widely used to help relieve back pain or injury, headaches and inflammation.

-During cupping, your therapist will either heat the cups with fire or manually pump dry cups to create a suction.
-Your therapist will then place the cups directly on your skin for several minutes.
+During cupping, your therapist will create a vacuum within the cups, then place the cups directly on your skin for several minutes.
 The suction of the cups encourages blood flow, which helps increase circulation and helps tissues to release toxins.
 Cupping promotes deep relaxation in the body, healing and well-being.